google/uis-rnn/README.md

 then store the model on disk, perform inference on `data/testing_data.npz`, print the inference results, and save the approximate accuracy in a text file.

+*PS.
+These data are toy data, for demonstration purpose only.*

 ### Core APIs

 All algorithms are implemented as the `UISRNN` class.
 First, construct a